-ENG 11 is to be taken concurrently with ENG 111, and helps facilitate the objectives of ENG 111.
-Special attention is given to individual student needs in the conventions of standard written prose.
-An additional two (2) credits provided by ENG 11 are non-transferable hours.
+ENG 12 is to be taken concurrently with ENG 112 and will help to facilitate the objectives of ENG 112.
+Special attention is given to individual student needs in the conventions of standard written prose, argumentation, and research.
+An additional two (2) credits provided by ENG 12 are non-transferable hours.